 You’ll begin with a stimulating introduction to the arts and humanities, studying diverse topics from across different periods and civilisations while developing essential study skills and approaches.
-You can build on this with our recommended module Voices, texts and material culture (A105) which will further develop your skills in the arts and humanities – or you could choose from options such as languages, social sciences or design.
+You can build on this with one of our recommended modules.
+Cultures includes a particular focus on art history, classical studies, creative writing and English literature, whereas Revolutions focuses primarily on history, music, philosophy and religious studies.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Certificate of Higher Education in Arts and Humanities uses a variety of study materials and has the following elements: